Q:

 A:

-in the fields of chemistry and physics, conductivity is an important indicator of the ability of a substance to conduct current.
-When faced with certain liquids, many people naturally wonder if they conduct electricity, especially common chemicals like acetic acid.
-Why is pure acetic acid not conductive?
-This article will analyze this problem in depth and explain the principle.
+in the fields of chemistry and physics, conductivity is an crucial indicator of the ability of a chemical to conduct current.
+And When faced with certain liquids, many people naturally wonder if they conduct electricity, especially common chemicals like acetic acid.
+But Generally speaking Why is pure acetic acid not conductive?
+This article will examine this issue in depth and explain the principle.

 1. Conductivity and electrolyte relationship